Romain Loeffel: International play

 Loeffel was named to Switzerland's national under-18 team for the 2008 IIHF World U18 Championships in Russia.
 He tallied one assist in 6 games, with Switzerland finishing 8th in the tournament.
 Loeffel was again named to the team for the 2009 IIHF World U18 Championships in the United States, where he put up four assists in 6 games, finishing again 8th in the tournament with Switzerland.
 That same year he was also named to Switzerland's under-20 team for the 2009 World Junior Ice Hockey Championships – Division I in Switzerland.
 He played five games to help Switzerland win the tournament and earn a promotion for the 2010 World Junior Ice Hockey Championships in which he did not participate but was selected to take part in the 2011 edition in the United States.
 Loeffel scored 1 goal, helping Switzerland finish 5th in that tournament.

 Loeffel made his debut with Switzerland men's team in 2011 but only made his World Championships debut in 2015 in the Czech Republic.
 He was originally cut after the exhibition games but was re-called as an injury replacement when he was on holiday in Dubai.
 He eventually played two games in the tournament as Switzerland finished 8th.
 Loeffel was then named to the team for the 2017 IIHF World Championship in France and played all eight games, putting up 5 points, including 1 goal.
 Switzerland finished 6th in the tournament, falling to Sweden in the quarter-finals.

 Loeffel represented Switzerland at the 2018 Winter Olympics.
 He appeared in 3 games, tallying one assist as Switzerland unexpectedly fell to Germany in the qualification game for the 1/4 finals.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.